opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_51/report.md

 29     Perusing the credit card statements (from February to July 2018), there is no evidence before the Court as to how many of these transactions were for the Husband’s personal expenses, and how many were for the children and the household?
 There was only an allegation made only by the Wife’s counsel from the bar, not supported by the Wife’s own evidence and the Court is not in a position to examine the transactions when the Court does not have the benefit of an explanation from the Husband.
 Even if on the face of it, some of the transactions do not appear to be for the children, there are other transactions which the Wife’s counsel had not raised and which may be for the children, it would be unfair to disregard all the transactions entirely.

-30     As at February 2018, there was an outstanding balance of $54,703.65 on the credit cards[\[note: 12\]](#Ftn_12).
+30     As at February 2018, there was an outstanding balance of $54,703.65 on the credit cards[^12].
 There is no evidence before the Court how this balance came about.
 There is no evidence to show that part of this or all of this sum of $54,703.65 was incurred for the Husband’s own personal expenses.

 31     At the hearing, the Wife’s counsel also raised the issue that some of the credit card transactions appear to be business expenses and that the Husband would have been reimbursed by his employers.
 If credit card bills were racked up by the Husband without him making any payment of the sums he had been reimbursed, it would be unfair to the Wife.